fernandorego/feup-cpm-supermarket/README.md

 | ![client purchase nfc](docs/img/terminal_checkout.jpg) | ![client purchase nfc](docs/img/terminal_purchase_check.jpg)

 ### Web Service
-To support the several operations of the application, we developed a `REST` service using the *Go* language and also a non-relational database using *MongoDB*.
+To support the several operations of the application, we developed a `RESTful` service using the *Go* language and also a non-relational database using *MongoDB*.

 The server provides several endpoints that the application can use to add or retrieve information.
 This endpoints are divided by groups, each group with the right middlware to verify that the authentication used is valid to the correspondent request.